xflr6/graphviz/docs/manual.rst

 returned by ``.Source.from_file`` skip writing the loaded file back.
-The same holds for :meth:`~.Source.save` (resolve default ``.save(skip_existing=None)`` to ``skip_existing_run=True`` to skip writing the read :attr:`~.Source.source` back into the same file (spefically to the same path that it was loaded from).
+The same holds for :meth:`~.Source.save` (resolve default ``.save(skip_existing=None)`` to ``skip_existing_run=True`` to skip writing the read :attr:`~.Source.source` back into the same file (specifically to the same path that it was loaded from).
 Call ``.save(skip_existing=False)`` if you want to re-write the loaded source.

 .. admonition:: Historical note